AndreasArvidsson/talon-deck/README.md

 1. `talon_deck.py` in the Talon user directory keeps track of changing states in Talon and updates a JSON file in the systems temp directory.
 1. The node server watches for changes in the JSON file and via web sockets updates the webpage.
-1. On every update the Talon actions gets converted into UUID `actionId` that are sent to the webpage.
+1. On every update the Talon actions gets converted into a UUID called `actionId` that are sent to the webpage.
 The Talon actions never leave the server and the `actionId` becomes invalid after each update.
 1. When the user presses the icon the `actionId` is sent to the server, converted back to the Talon action and piped into the Talon repl.